-Nowhere is change more pervasive than in the world of work.
-How you present yourself in a job interview is a moving target.
+Nowhere is changing more pervasive than in the world of work.
+How you present yourself in a job interview, including the all-important aspect of job interview outfits, is a unique challenge.
 It’s pretty safe to say what you’d wear to an interview with a bank may not be the same attire you’d select when interviewing at the foosball table at a new startup where everyone’s under 30.

-If you’ve been invited to interview in person as a result of a successful phone interview, you may have taken advantage of the opportunity to ask about the company culture, the dress code, how formal or informal the atmosphere, etc. Or you may have been so focused on answering the questions and remembering exactly what you said in your cover letter over the pounding of your heart that you forgot to ask or feel the phone call didn’t lend itself to asking.
+Suppose you’ve been invited to interview in person due to a successful phone interview.
+In that case, you may have taken advantage of the opportunity to ask about the company culture, the dress code, how formal or informal the atmosphere is, etc. Or you may have been so focused on answering the questions and remembering exactly what you said in your cover letter over the pounding of your heart that you forgot to ask or feel the phone call didn’t lend itself to asking.

 stick with the classics

-Fashions, fads and trends come and go but style remains.
-Find something that works for you and that you feel comfortable and confident in; make it your template for what to wear when you interview.
-You can style it up or make it more casual but it remains consistent.
+Fashions, fads and trends come and go, but style remains.
+Find something that works for you and that you feel comfortable and confident in; make it your template for what to wear for your job interview.
+You can style it up or make it more casual, but it remains consistent.

 neutrals are your friend